RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

   a central location that all libraries can refer to.
 -->

-When discussing distributed systems an "API" is commonly defined as a service that serves machine readable representations of data (most notably JSON<sup>1</sup>) over the network and that may also provide the ability to manipulate resources across the network.
+When discussing distributed systems an "API" is commonly defined as a HTTP service that serves machine readable representations of data (most notably JSON<sup>1</sup>) over the network and that may also provide the ability to manipulate resources across the network.